 - 2 cups Reese's Pieces

-- In a large mixing bowl, with a wooden spoon, vigorously mix together the butter, granulated sugar, and brown sugar.
+- In a large mixing bowl, with a hand-held mixer, blend together the butter, granulated sugar, and brown sugar.

 - Once completely incorporated, add the egg, vanilla, and peanut butter.
-Once again, using a wooden spoon, mix well to combine.
+Mix well to combine.

 - Next, add the flour, salt, and baking soda.
 Mix well.